nodatime/nodatime/www/unstable/userguide/serialization.md

 All default patterns use the invariant culture.

-- `Offset`: general pattern, e.g. `+05` or `-03:30`
+- `Instant`: an ISO-8601 pattern extended to handle fractional seconds: `yyyy'-'MM'-'dd'T'HH':'mm':'ss.FFFFFFF'Z'`
 - `LocalDate`: ISO-8601 date pattern: `yyyy'-'MM'-'dd`
 - `LocalTime`: ISO-8601 time pattern, extended to handle fractional seconds: `HH':'mm':'ss.FFFFFFF`
 - `LocalDateTime`: ISO-8601 date/time pattern with no time zone specifier, extended to handle fractional seconds: `yyyy'-'MM'-'dd'T'HH':'mm':'ss.FFFFFFF`
-- `Instant`: an ISO-8601 pattern extended to handle fractional seconds: `yyyy'-'MM'-'dd'T'HH':'mm':'ss.FFFFFFF'Z'`
+- `OffsetDateTime`: ISO-8601 date/time with offset pattern: `yyyy'-'MM'-'dd'T'HH':'mm':'ss;FFFFFFFo<G>`
+- `ZonedDateTime`: As `OffsetDateTime`, but with a time zone ID at the end: `yyyy'-'MM'-'dd'T'HH':'mm':'ss;FFFFFFFo<G> z`
 - `Interval`: A compound object of the form `{ Start: xxx, End: yyy }` where `xxx` and `yyy` are represented however the serializer sees fit.
 (Typically using the default representation above.)
+- `Offset`: general pattern, e.g. `+05` or `-03:30`
 - `Period`: The round-trip period pattern; `NodaConverters.NormalizingIsoPeriodConverter` provides a converter using the normalizing ISO-like pattern
-- `Duration`: TBD
-- `OffsetDateTime`: ISO-8601 date/time with offset pattern: `yyyy'-'MM'-'dd'T'HH':'mm':'ss;FFFFFFFo<G>`
-- `ZonedDateTime`: As `OffsetDateTime`, but with a time zone ID at the end: `yyyy'-'MM'-'dd'T'HH':'mm':'ss;FFFFFFFo<G> z`
+- `Duration`: A duration pattern of `-H:mm:ss.FFFFFFF` (like the standard round-trip pattern, but starting with hours instead of days).
 - `DateTimeZone`: The ID is written as a string.

 Limitations
 ===========

 - Currently only ISO calendars are supported, and handling for negative and non-four-digit years will depend on the appropriate underlying pattern implementation.
+(Non-ISO converters are now possible, but the results would be very specific to Noda Time.)
 - There's no indication of the time zone provider or its version in the `DateTimeZone` representation.